Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

-To ensure a fair comparison, all models are evaluated under identical settings, including the same package corpus, prompt templates, maximum number of tool invocations ($T_{\max}=20$), and iteration limit ($N_{\max}=3$).
-Each model interacts with the benchmark through a unified client interface that follows the Model Context Protocol (MCP), enabling consistent tool invocation and logging across runs.
+To ensure a fair comparison, all models are evaluated under identical settings, including the same package corpus, prompt templates, tool interfaces, and iteration limits.
+Each model interacts with \name{} through a unified client interface that follows the Model Context Protocol (MCP), enabling consistent tool invocation and logging across runs.
+We set the per-iteration tool-invocation limit at $T_{max}=20$ and the maximum repair iterations at $N_{max}=3$, which represent an empirically grounded trade-off between repair success and computational cost (detailed in Section~\ref{subsec:nmax_tmax_analysis}).

+Regarding inference settings, since temperature control is not uniformly exposed across all commercial and open-source systems, we maintain the default configurations for each model to avoid biasing model-specific sampling.
+Repair outcomes are validated through external builds in OBS, which provide a consistent execution environment for all models.
+Each model is evaluated once per package under a fixed configuration, and the reported results reflect performance under these standardized settings.